 Do you have more questions?

-What is important to remember from this is that the citizens of Norway do not need a Canada visa for short stays.
+What is important to remember is that the citizens of Norway do not need a Canada visa for short stays.
 You need, however, a Canada ETA to board your flight.
 The ETA is valid for 5 years since issue or until your passport expires if that happens first.
 You are granted multiple entries and you can stay in Canada for up to 180 days per visit.

 Trust iVisa and we will gladly help you to have a stress free process and an enjoyable trip!